shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

         }
     })();
 ```
 The above pattern is called **Revealing module pattern**.
-ES6 simplified this much better by eliminating the column part.
-Thus, in ES6, we can write the above code like this:
+In ES6, it's much simplified by eliminating the column part.
+Thus,we can write the above code like this:

 ```javascript
 	var myObject = (function(){